A definitive guide to choosing your first Starboard Stand Up Paddle Board.

 by Starboard NZ Teamrider, SUPWell PaddleFit Pro Coach and ISA / Surfing NZ Qualified SUP Instructor, Victoria Stuart.

 When you pick up a Starboard product catalogue or land on the Starboard Website, the sheer size of the range, and the number of Paddle boards to choose from, can be pretty overwhelming – I know this only too well, because it’s my job to help you on your journey to becoming a stand up paddler.
 No matter how many filters and tags we put on the products that go on our website, there’s still no easy way to choose a board online.
 So I’ve put together these 10 questions for you to ask yourself when you start looking for a board:

 QUESTION ONE: WHO’S PADDLING THIS BOARD?

 If you’re the only person who’ll be using your board, lucky you!
 You can choose a board that is a 100% perfect fit for your size, shape, ability level and what you want to do with it.
 If you’re planning to share the board among family members, you’re best to consider the height and weight of the biggest person using it, and also the size of the person who will use it the most.
 Usually, you’ll want to find a middle ground, leaning more towards the main user.

-Starboard provides a “RECOMMENDED RIDER WEIGHT” for every board that allows you to find all suitable boards for riders of all weights, from Under 40kg to Over 100kg.
+Starboard provides a “RECOMMENDED RIDER WEIGHT” for every Paddle Board that allows you to find all suitable boards for riders of all weights, from Under 40kg to Over 100kg.

 It’s important to pick a board with the right weight capacity so you will be stable and the board will perform how it’s meant to.
 The only thing worse than a board too small or narrow, that means you’re always falling in, is a board that is too big and hard to control in the wind.